Can You Walk in the Singapore’s Windsor Nature Park in 2019?

-Opened on 22 April 2017, Windsor Nature Park offers 75-hectare green space and three new trails for visitors and runners.
+Opened on 22 April 2017, Windsor Nature Park offers 75-hectare green space and four new trails for visitors and runners.

 Here are 6 interesting things you can do at the newly opened Singapore's Windsor Nature Park.